Updated May 2021

-Finding out who owns a property doesn’t have to be a complicated process.
-In fact, the majority of the time, this information can be sought out from the comfort of your own home.
-The owner of a property can be fairly easy to find — you just need to know where to start.
-To give you the answers you’re looking for, we’ve put together some information to point you in the right direction.
+Finding out who owns a house in the UK doesn’t have to be a complicated process.
+In fact, the majority of the time, this information can be sought from the comfort of your home.
+It’s fairly easy to find the owner of a property — you just need to know where to start.
+To give you the answers you’re looking for, our team of property experts has put together some information to point you in the right direction.

 The best place to begin when looking for the owner of a property is the HM Land Registry.
 These searches can generally be done online at little-to-no cost.